Find out more about our course fees and get finance information for our undergraduate and postgraduate degrees and short

 How to apply

 You can apply for student finance on the gov.uk website.

 We want to make sure that talented students with potential can succeed on our degrees, regardless of your financial situation.
 That’s why we offer a great range of scholarships.

-You’ll automatically be considered for a scholarship if you attend and pass one of our Creative Workshops or Business Workshops.
-Depending on the scholarship you apply for, you could get up to 100% of your tuition fees.
+You’ll automatically be considered for a scholarship if you attend and pass one of our Creative Workshops (Escape Studios) by 31st March 2018 or Professional Workshops (Pearson Business School) by 28th February 2018.

 All scholarships are provided as a tuition fee waiver and any offer will be conditional on you accepting us as ‘Conditional Firm’ or ‘Unconditional Firm’ if applying through UCAS.
 Please see our terms and conditions for full details.